Skip to content

 Global payout processing

-• Payout status tracking for support and ops to trace stuck transfers.
+• Status tracking so support and ops could trace stuck payouts.

-• Improved success rates via retry timing and multi-processor routing; better logging and tracing for incidents.
+• Improved success rates by refining retry timing and multi-processor routing.

 • Java